BattleMage0231/rickroll/docs/syntax/functions.md

 Syntax Error: No argument specification for function foo
 ```

 Here, we got a syntax error since we haven't indicated what parameters foo will take.
-All functions must have a constant number of arguments known at runtime by name.
+All functions must have a constant number of arguments known at runtime by name (except a few built-in functions).

 We must indicate arguments on the line following the verse declaration, using the syntax ```(Ooh give you ARG1, ARG2...)```.
-When foo is called, the passed varlues will be initialized as variables with the names of these arguments.
+When foo is called, the passed values will be initialized as variables with the names of these arguments.

 If a verse takes no arguments, the keyword ```up``` can be used in place of ```ARG1, ARG2...```.